Stan Lee, legendary Marvel Comics creator, is dead at 95

 Stan Lee, the legendary Marvel Comics co-creator and publisher, has died at 95.
 Kirk Schenck, an attorney for Lee's daughter, J.C.
-Lee, confirmed to the Associated Press that Lee was declared dead at Cedars-Sinai Medical Center in Los Angeles.
+Lee, confirmed to CBS News that Lee died at a Los Angeles hospital on Monday.

 The beloved "God of the Marvel Universe" was behind superheroes like Spider-Man, Iron Man, Hulk, Thor, the X-Men, the Avengers and the Fantastic Four.
 Lee was known for his cameos in Marvel movies, as well.